Trần Ngọc Châu: Elected to Assembly

-During the campaigning Châu's evident virtues and decorated military career attracted some attention from the international press.
+During the campaigning Châu's virtues and decorated military career attracted some attention from the international press.
 His youth in the Việt Minh fighting the French, followed by his decision to break with the communists, also added interest.
 About him journalist Neil Sheehan later wrote that to his American friends, "Châu was the epitome of a 'good' Vietnamese."
 Sheehan states:

 [Châu] could be astonishingly candid when he was not trying to manipulate.
 He was honest by Saigon standards, because though advancement and fame interested him, money did not.
 He was sincere in his desire to improve the lives of the peasantry, even if the system he served did not permit him to follow through in deed, and his four years in the Việt Minh and his highly intelligent and complicated mind enabled him to discuss guerrilla warfare, pacification, the attitude of the rural population, and the flaws in Saigon society with insight and wit.

 Apparently to some foreigners Châu seemed to conjure up a mercurial stereotype.
 Michael Dunn, chief of staff at the American Embassy under Lodge, was puzzled by Châu.
 He claimed to not be able to tell "which Châu was the real Châu.
 He was a least a triple personality."
 Dunn explained and continued:

 There were so many Americans interested in Vietnam and so few interesting Vietnamese.
 But Châu was an extraordinary fellow. ...
 Many people thought Châu was a very dangerous man, as indeed he was.
 In the first place, anybody with ideas is dangerous.
 And the connections he had were remarkable.

 Three days before the vote Châu learned of a secret order by provincial governor Huynh Van Du to rig the vote in Kiến Hòa.
 Châu quickly went to Saigon to see his long-time friend Nguyễn Văn Thiệu, the newly elected president.
-Thiệu said he could not interfere as the V.P.
-Nguyễn Cao Kỳ had control over it.
+Thiệu said he could not interfere as the Vice President Nguyễn Cao Kỳ had control over it.
 On his way out Châu told General Huỳnh Văn Cao that he would "not accept a rigged election."
 Cao had prominently campaigned for Thiệu–Kỳ, and himself had led a Senate ticket to victory.
 Somehow, the governor did rescind his secret order.
 "He [Châu] won a seat in the National Assembly election in 1967 in one of the few unrigged contests in the history of the country", stated The New York Times.
 Châu got 42% among 17 candidates, most of whom were locals.
 "It was a tremendous tribute to his service as province chief", wrote Rufus Phillips, an American officer in counterinsurgency.
 The victory meant a four-year term as a representative in the reconstituted national legislature, where he would speak for the 700,000 constituents of Kiến Hòa province.